+To learn how Apple designs security into the core of its platforms, see the Apple Platform Security User Guide.
 To learn more about how Apple protects your information, go to the Privacy website.

-Protect your iPad
+Protect access to your iPad

 Set a passcode on iPad